 Importance of Reporting as Part of an ESG Investing Strategy

 Reporting opens at the beginning of January each year.
 Signatories have a three-month window to submit their report and can start preparing for reporting in November, when the PRI releases its reporting frameworks in PDF versions.

 THB has established procedures to ensure continuous monitoring and reporting practices with all parties involved in our ESG process.
 Maintaining an open dialogue with portfolio holdings, clients and all relevant organizations such as the UNPRI is integral part of our monitoring and reporting framework.
 THB is a signatory to the United Nations Principles for Responsible Investment (UNPRI) and Montreal Carbon Pledge.

 As such, we externally report our responsible investment activities and are annually assessed by the PRI Association:

 - Quarterly internal review: our investment committee evaluates ESG integration processes, company ESG ratings, carbon footprint of portfolios and engagement activities with portfolio companies.

 - Annual public disclosure: as a PRI member, we are required to report all responsible investment activities on an annual basis which allows us to receive feedback and improve our performance.

-- Data assurance: both internal and third-party company ESG ratings are monitored to ensure all of the latest information is incorporated; third-party carbon emission data
+- Data assurance: both internal and third-party company ESG ratings are monitored to ensure all of the latest information is incorporated.

 THB Asset Management recognizes the connection between long-term shareholder value and high-quality companies.
 We are a signatory of the UNPRI and the Montreal Carbon Pledge.
-If you are interested in learning more about ESG and the effect they can have on your investments and portfolios, please contact us today.
+If you are interested in learning more about what is ESG, US Small Cap, US Micro Cap, US Mid Cap, or International Micro Cap, please contact us today.